11th Baku International Book Fair kicks off at Baku Expo Center

 Sabina Aliyeva, Azerbaijan's Commissioner for Human Rights (Ombudsman), emphasized that such international exhibitions hold profound significance not only in terms of culture, but also in terms of expanding education, particularly legal awareness.

-Other speakers at the event - Chingiz Abdullayev, People's Writer, First Secretary of the Azerbaijan Writers' Union, and Farid Jafarov, Deputy Minister of Culture, underscored the vital role of exhibitions in promoting the reading culture in the country.
+Other speakers at the event - Chingiz Abdullayev, People's Writer, First Secretary of the Azerbaijan Writers' Union, Farid Jafarov, Deputy Minister of Culture, and Shamil Sadiq, Chairman of Azerbaijan Publishers Public Union, underscored the vital role of exhibitions in promoting the reading culture in the country.

 This year, the exhibition is dedicated to the theme “Techno-man: yesterday's legend, today's event” and will provide an opportunity for broad discussions on the impact of technology on human life in the scientific and cultural sphere of the modern era.
 68 foreign organizations from 23 countries, more than 123 local publishing-printing and book-related enterprises will participate in the exhibition.